 Social media is an excellent place to start, and has more than likely been a significant contributor to the visitors you’ve had thus far.
 However, in a saturated online world, you may not always get through the every customer using that method.
 Everyone’s inboxes and media feeds are over-flowing with another marketing pitch or new blog post.

-In The Everyday
+1. In The Everyday

 It’s in these few small areas of interaction that you reach the most people.
-While every business is taking to the social media world, it’s important that you still reach customers at every critical moment; that includes the most ordinary of times on the average workday.
+While every business is taking to the social media world, it’s important that you still reach customers at every critical moment.
+This includes the most ordinary of times on the average workday.

 Much of your outgoing mail – faxes, invoices, and direct mail advertisements – have a company heading, correct?
 Place your blog URL here.
 If anything, it associates your company with the blog, which will increase your blog brand awareness.

 It’s important that you include a link to your blog in every single email.
 To do this, you can simply modify your signature to highlight that link.

-At Networking Events
+2. At Networking Events